mufaddalhamidofficial/react-native-emoji-keyboard/README.md

 ## Installation

 1.  `npm i mufaddalhamidofficial/react-native-emoji-keyboard`
+2.  `npm i react-native-pager-view`
-2.  `yarn add react-native-vector-icons` if you don't have it
+3.  `npm i react-native-vector-icons` if you don't have it

 ## Linking
 **>= 0.60**